 - 1. Coordination with institutions of higher education, employers, and other local partners; and - 2.
-Increased student access to early college high school or dual or concurrent enrollment opportunities, or career counseling to identify student interests and skills
+Increased student access to early college high school or dual or concurrent enrollment

-How the LEA will support efforts to reduce the overuse of discipline practice that remove students from the classroom. which may include identifying and supporting schools with high rates of discipline, disaggregated by each of the subgroups of students
+How the LEA will support efforts to reduce the overuse of discipline practice that remove students from the classroom. which mav include identifying and supporting schools with high rates of discipline, disaggregated by each of the subgroups of students